renpy/renpy/sphinx/source/atl.rst

     :default: None

     If not None, the value of this property is used to recolor everything that children of this transform draw.
-See :ref:`matricolor` for more information.
+See :ref:`matrixcolor` for more information.

 .. transform-property:: blur